robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 "Time to rethink the winter chemise.
 And possibly, the petticoat."

+---

 Less than a week later, a new chemise design was spread out on Mara's worktable.
 I was on the phone to Lauren's linen supplier when Lily appeared.
 She went straight to Charlie.

 "Celeste said you have the material."

 Charlie slowly put down his work, carefully arranging everything so he could quickly pick it all back up where he'd left off.

 "Came in yesterday."
 He reached into the repair basket and produced a bag.
-"If you can wait, I can do the repair for you straight away."
+"If you can wait, I can do the repair straight away."

 "Oh, that would be amazing!"
 She handed him the leggings almost reluctantly.
 "They're my favourite pair," she said, her eyes fixed on the garment.